sap-tutorials/btp-dev-guidance/tutorials/remote-service-deploy-with-mock-cf/remote-service-deploy-with-mock-cf.md

 ---
 title: Deploy and Run the Incident Management Application in the SAP BTP, Cloud Foundry Runtime with a Mock Server
-description: Learn how to run and deploy the Incident Management application in the SAP BTP, Cloud Foundry runtime with the mock server you have installed.
+description: Learn how to deploy the Incident Management application in the SAP BTP, Cloud Foundry runtime and test it with the mock server you have installed.
 parser: v2
 auto_validation: true
 time: 30